 International Medical Graduates (IMG)

-Promoting diversity in medicine
+Promoting Diversity in Medicine

 The AMA International Medical Graduates (IMG) Section represents and promotes the interests of physicians who graduated from medical schools outside of the United States or Canada.

-Thirty-five thousand members strong, all AMA members who are IMGs are automatically members of the AMA-IMG Section.
+Thirty-eight thousand members strong, all AMA members who are IMGs are automatically members of the AMA-IMG Section.

 Subscribe to the IMGS email list to receive weekly updates on issues of interest to international medical graduates.